Part 38: When Riley Shepard was Riley Cooper in Minneapolis.

 I found another article about the venture online, below.

 Dad, using the name Riley Cooper, produced a live radio show called "Hootenanny Jamboree" from the Flame Cafe in Minneapolis.
 My mother's entire family lived in Wisconsin, not that far from the Twin Cities, but she kept her promise to Riley.
-She didn't contact her family, or anyone else from her past, and she wouldn't for nine years.
+She didn't contact her family, or anyone else from her past, even though she was living so close to them.

 As I mentioned, something happened to the payroll for this venture with KXRA radio.
 The money vanished, and no one was paid.
 Recently, I spoke to my mother about this.
 She told the story as if the lost money was a big surprise, as if Riley was also caught off guard.
 That's also how she speaks about her lost art and her stuff in those trunks, that the trunks simply got lost and it was all a big misunderstanding.
-I feel pretty sure that Riley was behind all of it.
+I wonder.

 Riley wrote up something about leaving Minneapolis, not in the secret journal, but in a manuscript about his career that he sent me in the late 1980s.
 It's interesting to see how my father spins things.
 Especially since he doesn't mention all the money that was somehow lost, stating that the whole thing was a "commercial success."
 Uh...if no one was paid, can we still call it that?
 His words are in italics and bold.